HerbertHe/edge-tts-server/README.md

 First, you need to setup python environment.

-Then, run the following command:
+Then, run the following commands:

 - install dependencies: `yarn install`
 - build scripts: `yarn build`